Faduma-Ahmed/Cochlear-Implant-signal-processing/README.md

 11. Add  & normalize all signals

-My teammates and I **varyied the parameters of our signal processor by**:
+My teammates and I **varied the parameters of our signal processor by**:
 - Comparing Equidistant, Overlapping and Asymmetric Channel lengths
 - Use of IIR vs FIR filters
 - Changing cutoff of envelop detecting lowpass filter